cloudogu/ces-build-lib/README.md

 The most simple use case is to deploy to a nexus repo (*not* Maven Central):

-* Just set the repository using `Maven.useDeploymentRepository()` passing a repository ID (you can choose), the URL as well as a nexus username and password/access token as jenkins username and password credential.
+* Just set the repository using `Maven.useRepositoryCredentials()` passing a repository ID (you can choose), the URL as well as a nexus username and password/access token as jenkins username and password credential.
 * Call `Maven.deployToNexusRepository()`.
 And that is it.

 Simple Example:
 ```
-mvn.useDeploymentRepository([id: 'ces', url: 'https://ecosystem.cloudogu.com/nexus', credentialsId: 'nexusSystemUserCredential', type: 'Nexus3'])
+mvn.useRepositoryCredentials([id: 'ces', url: 'https://ecosystem.cloudogu.com/nexus', credentialsId: 'nexusSystemUserCredential', type: 'Nexus3'])
 mvn.deployToNexusRepository()
 ```